hrittikaaa/intern-demo/README.md

 - Setting up a Spring Boot project from scratch using Spring Initializr
 - Connecting to and querying a PostgreSQL database with JPA/Hibernate
-- Building a REST API with proper HTTP methods and status codes
+- Building a complete Spring MVC application with Thymeleaf templates
+- Handling form submissions, data binding, and redirects
 - Implementing server-side validation and global exception handling
-- Serving a static frontend from within a Spring Boot app
 - Managing secrets and credentials securely with gitignored config files